lfuelling/sbcontrol/README.md

 **Another warning: The BLE communication with Storz & Bickel devices is not secured at all.
 The only thing giving security is that you can't connect a second device while one is already connected, that's not a bug/feature of this app, it's how the devices work.**

 **Final warning: as it says in the license, this code is provided as-is, without any warranties.
-Interacting with real-world deices, especially those that get hot on purpose can be dangerous.
+Interacting with real-world devices, especially those that get hot on purpose can be dangerous.
 Don't let your device unattended, especially not in a switched-on state.**

 ## Logo License